awsdocs/aws-elemental-mediapackage-user-guide/doc_source/logging-using-cloudtrail.md

 # Logging AWS Elemental MediaPackage API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

+Logging is available with only live workflows in AWS Elemental MediaPackage\.

 AWS Elemental MediaPackage is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in MediaPackage\.
 CloudTrail captures all API calls for MediaPackage as events\.
 These include calls from the MediaPackage console and code calls to the MediaPackage API operations\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for MediaPackage\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine the request that was made to MediaPackage, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 To learn more about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.